opendr-eu/opendr/docs/reference/engine-datasets.md

 ### Class engine.datasets.MappedDatasetIterator
 Bases: `engine.datasets.DatasetIterator`

-MappedDatasetIterator allows to transform elements of the original DatasetIterator
+MappedDatasetIterator allows to transform elements of the original DatasetIterator.

 The [MappedDatasetIterator](#class-engine.datasets.MappedDatasetIterator) class has the following public methods: